Amazon Kindle/eBook etc. |

 What makes one person seek destruction and another progress and prosperity?
 It seems the will to survive translates differently from one individual to another.
 In one personality, it presents as fear and manifests as insecurity.
 Insecurity, not to be confused with lack of confidence and worry, can, according to experts in the field, be compensated by embellishment of one’s contribution, bullying and imposing control on others.

 People born during four distinct periods in the year have a personality characteristic that sets them apart from everyone else: the ability to focus on something intently.
 The object of their choosing seems to become them.
-Born between December 21 and January 20, March 21 and April 19, June 21 and July 22, and between September 23 and October 22, they appear to have a kack for expertise in their chosen field.
-The downside of their natural sense of direction is that they tend to think rather highly of their own capabilities.
+Born between December 21 and January 20, March 21 and April 19, June 21 and July 22, and between September 23 and October 22, they appear to have a knack for expertise in their chosen field.
+The downside of this natural sense of direction is that these people tend to think rather highly of their own capabilities.
 In other words, these people appear to have a significantly higher risk of developing narcissistic behavior traits than others.
-Contributing factors may be childhood development, trauma, and exposure to narcissistic behavior from others
+Contributing factors may be childhood development, trauma, and exposure to narcissistic behavior from others.

 |